osg-htc/docs/docs/common/yum.md

       do not use without instruction from OSG Software and Release team members.
 -   **contrib**: RPMs contributed from outside the OSG S&R team;
       no official OSG support.
+-   **upcoming release/testing/development**: Similar to release/testing/development but for new versions of software that may require manual action after an update.

 OSG's RPM packages rely also on external packages provided by supported OSes and EPEL.
 You must have the following repositories available and enabled: